spacemeshos/docs/docs/start/integration.md

 To start running a full node, first ensure that your computer meets (or better yet, exceeds) the minimum [system requirements](./smeshing/requirements.md).
 Then, you can follow the "running a local Full Node" section of the:

-- [Basic Smeshing](./smeshing/smeshing_basic/smeshing.md/#running-a-local-node) guide to easily set up your node using Smapp (GUI), or the
+- [Basic Smeshing](./smeshing/smeshing_basic/smeshing.md/#running-a-local-full-node) guide to easily set up your node using Smapp (GUI), or the
-- [Advanced Smeshing](./smeshing/smeshing_adv/setup.md/#running-the-node) guide to set up your full node using the `go-spacemesh` (CLI).
+- [Advanced Smeshing](./smeshing/smeshing_adv/setup.md/#running-a-local-full-node) guide to set up your full node using the `go-spacemesh` (CLI).

-See [[Running a Node|Smesher Guide#running-a-node]] in the [[Smesher Guide]].
-Obviously a node backing an application does not need to smesh (mine), so you can ignore the steps related to PoST initialization and mining.
-We strongly encourage you to run multiple, redundant nodes so that you have a fallback in case one node has issues or falls out of sync.
+If you only need to run a Full Node for integration purposes, you can ignore the instructions for smeshing.

+We encourage you to run multiple, redundant nodes so that you have a fallback in case one node has issues or falls out of sync.
 We also encourage you to take regular snapshots of the data directory of your nodes (ideally, after closing the node) so that you can restore your node more quickly in case of a problem, rather than needing to sync from scratch, which is time-consuming.

 ### Connecting to a Public Node

-We don't currently operate public nodes, but we intend to in the future.
+Currently, we do not operate public nodes.
+However, we do plan to do so in the future.
 This depends upon improving the existing node API.
 You may follow [this issue](https://github.com/spacemeshos/pm/issues/250) for updates.
-For now, if you plan to build an application on Spacemesh, you'll need to rely on running your own nodes.
+For now, if you plan to build an application on Spacemesh, you will need to run your own nodes.

 ## Fundamental Concepts